troyc03/cpsc481-project/README.md

-# iscovering Chaotic Dynamics: An AI-Assisted Sparse Identification of the Lorenz System using Machine Learning
+# Discovering Chaotic Dynamics: An AI-Assisted Sparse Identification of the Lorenz System using Machine Learning